andretheronsa/spiky/README.md

 * A single outlier vertex between two vertices that forms an acute angle to them
 * A shape can have more than one spike
 * Spikes could be inward or outward
-* Spikes can be on exterior of one or more interior boundaries of a polygon
+* Spikes can be on exterior and on one or more interior polygon boundaries
 * Geographical location and scale should not affect spike detection
 * Topology and geometry should be preserved - no simplifying